AlexProgrammerDE/Pimusic/README.md

 This Repository installs multiple music service repositorys to let you play music by Spotify Connect, Airplay and Bluetooth.

-I want to add Google Assistant, Alexa and Mopidy.
+I want to add Mopidy.

 So watch my project.